 Content, Compelling Content

-By compelling content, I understand pieces of the copy published both on landing pages and as a part of digital marketing campaigns.
+By compelling content, we understand pieces of the copy published both on landing pages and as a part of digital marketing campaigns.
 For instance, PPC campaigns (Pay-Per-Click campaigns) and email marketing campaigns.

-- Email marketing basically encompasses emails a person starts to receive after having facilitated the company their email address in exchange for a discount on the first purchase or some other benefit.
+- Email marketing encompasses emails a person starts to receive after having facilitated a company their email address in exchange for a discount on the first purchase or some other benefit.

-This goal is achieved when potential clients decided to go through a buying or hiring process.
+This goal is achieved when potential clients decide to finalise a buying or hiring process and switch from potential to actual clients.

 Bond, Compelling Bond: Agent 007 used to introduce himself as “Bond, James Bond.”
 On the other hand, we could explain the goal of compelling content with the following words: “Enhancing a bond, a compelling bond.”